liulab-dfci/TRUST4/README.md

 to generate the input for "-f".
 The "bcr_tcr_gene_name.txt" is provided as "human_vdjc.list" in the repository.

-Normally, the file specified by "--ref" is downloaded from IMGT website and then supplemented by sequence of constant genes, For example, for human, you can use command
+Normally, the file specified by "--ref" is downloaded from IMGT website, For example, for human, you can use command

-	perl BuildImgtAnnot.pl bcrtcr.fa Cgene.list Homo_sapien > IMGT+C.fa
+	perl BuildImgtAnnot.pl Homo_sapien > IMGT+C.fa

-to generate the input for "--ref".
-The bcrtcr.fa is the file generated in previous step (for -f).
-Cgene.list is provided in the repository.
 The available species name can be found on [IMGT FTP](http://www.imgt.org//download/V-QUEST/IMGT_V-QUEST_reference_directory/).

+* Single-cell data, e.g. 10X Genomics data:

+When given barcode, TRUST4 only assembles the reads with the same barcode together.
+For 10X Genomics data, usually the input is the BAM file from cell-ranger, and you can use "--barcode" to specify the field in the BAM file to specify the barcode: e.g. "--barcode CB".

+If your input is raw sequence, you can use "--barcodeRange" to tell TRUST4 how to extract barcode information.

+In the output, the abundance in the report will use the number of barcodes for the CDR3 instead of read count.
+TRUST4 will also generate the file TRUST_barcode_report.tsv.
+In this file, TRUST4 will pick the most abundance pair of chains as the representative for the barcode(cell).
+The format is:

+	barcode	cell_type	IGH/TRB/TRD_information	IGK/IGL/TRA/TRG_information	secondary_chain1_information	secondary_chain2_information

+For the chain information it is in CSV format:

+	V_gene[,D_gene],J_gene,C_gene,cdr3_nt,cdr3_aa,read_cnt,CDR3_germline_similarity

 * Simple report